danth/pathfinder.vim/README.md

 ### General settings

 #### `g:pf_popup_time`
-Milliseconds to display the popup for.
-Not used for versions of Vim without `+popupwin`. *Default: 3000*
+Milliseconds to display the popup for. *Default: 3000*

 #### `g:pf_autorun_delay`
 When this number of seconds have elapsed with no motions being made, the